jlgreathouse/AMD_IBS_Toolkit/README.md

 Background on Instruction Based Sampling
 --------------------------------------------------------------------------------

 AMD Instruction Based Sampling (IBS) is a hardware performance monitoring mechanism that is available on AMD CPUs starting with the Family 10h generation of cores (e.g. processors code-named "Barcelona" and "Shanghai" and Phenom&trade; II branded consumer CPUs were from this generation).
-It is supported on AMD CPUs up through and including the current Family 17h processors (e.g. the Ryzen-branded consumer CPUs) with various features in each generation.
+It is supported on AMD CPUs up through and including the current Family 17h processors (e.g. the Ryzen&trade; branded consumer CPUs) with various features in each generation.

 Traditionally, hardware performance counters increment whenever an event happens inside the CPU core.
 These events are counted whenever the core sees some event (such as a cache miss).
 This can lead to overcounting in cores that perform speculative, out-of-order execution, because the instruction that caused the event may never actually commit.